-A long-term wild turkey patient of yours presents for hyperthermia, paresis, and severe tachypnea.
-You’ve provided supportive care (sedation, fluids, external cooling) and obtained blood for a serum chemistry.
+A long-term wild turkey patient of yours presents due to acute onset ataxia and profound lethargy.
+Initially you worry about neurologic disease or infectious disease.
+However, during her physical exam you identify severe hyperthermia, pelvic limb paresis, and tachypnea.
+You've provided supportive care (sedation, fluids, external cooling) and obtained a blood sample for a serum chemistry.

 You see that the CK is past the readable level of the chemistry analyzer, AST is supremely high, and uric acid (UA) is twice the upper limit of normal.
-Based on the patient’s presentation and chemistry results, there is significant concern for rhabdomyolysis.
+Based on the patient's presentation and chemistry results, your top differential diagnosis is rhabdomyolysis.

 How would you interpret the analytes present in this situation?

 In our previous article, we reviewed AST and the difficulty of interpretation by itself due to the analyte's presence in many tissues.
 We decided that CK would be our second analyte to discuss since like AST, it is included in all of our chemistry panels and can be a helpful diagnostics tool when interpreted in context of other analytes like AST.